What Other Parents Are Reading

 - plastic wrap

 - wooden popsicle sticks (available at craft stores)

 - Drain the can of crushed pineapple so all the juice runs out.

-- Put all the ingredients in the bowl and mix together.
+- Put all the ingredients in a medium-sized bowl and mix them together.

 - Spoon the mixture into the paper cups.
 Fill them almost to the top.